Questions About Citizenship? Talk to an Immigration Lawyer Near You.

 Refugees and Asylees

-The Trump administration set the ceiling for 2021 to 15,000.
-But, the Biden administration increased it to 62,500.
-Refugee admissions attempt to eliminate concerns about individuals returning to their country where they might face persecution owing to race, social group membership, political opinion, religion, or nationality.
+Refugee admissions try to eliminate concerns about individuals returning to their country.
+There, they might face persecution owing to race, social group membership, political opinion, religion, or nationality.

 Diversity Visa Program